nscarlyon/rails-angular-project/spec.md

 - [ ] Links should work correctly.
 Ex: Clicking on a product in a list, should take you to the show page for that product
 - [ ] Data should be validated in Angular before submission
 - [ ] Must talk to the Rails backend using $http and Services
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
-- [ ] You have a large number of small Git commits
+- [x ] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [x ] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [x ] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x ] You don't include changes in a commit that aren't related to the commit message